 Yoga practice for migraine relief

 What are some of the Yoga practices that are beneficial for Migraines and headaches?

 Migraines are far more intense than common headaches.
 Throbbing on one side of the head, sensitivity to sound and light, nausea and dizziness are typical of migraine headaches.
 They can last from a few hours to a few days.

-A study from 2014 concluded that yoga helped to reduced headache frequency and intensity, when used in conjunction with medication.
-Some people were able to reduce or even completely stop medication all together.
-The participants saw visible improvement in the vagal tone, or the amount of PNS activity.
+A study from 2014 concluded that yoga helped to reduced headache frequency and intensity when used in conjunction with medication.
+Some people were able to reduce or even completely stop medication altogether.
+The participants saw visible improvement in the vagal tone or the amount of PNS activity.
 Yoga improves cardiac autonomic balance.
-This reduces the risk of disturbances in the autonomic nervous system and central nervous system.
+This reduces the risk of disturbances in the autonomic nervous system and the central nervous system.
 This automatically reduces the risk of migraines.
-Yoga for headaches is a sure fire remedy.
+Yoga for headaches is a sure-fire remedy.

 Scientific studies in Yoga for Migraine

 Is there any research or clinical studies done to showcase the efficacy of Yoga for Migraines and headaches?

 Migraine is a debilitating neurological problem.
 There have been many studies that prove the efficacy of Yoga being the medium to prevent, reduce and cure migraines.
 A relevant study was undertaken by the research team headed by Ravikiran Kisan, Department of Physiology of the SS Institute of Medical Sciences and Research Centre in Karnataka.